CoderTristan/Ideas/README.md

 top word of the week

-everyone can edit the same code space
+everyone can edit the same code space or notes

 question framing